ikmb-denbi/genome-annotation/docs/usage.md

 ### 4. Within-scaffold parallelization

-#### `--max_intron_size <int>
+#### `--max_intron_size <int>` [ 20000 (default) ]
 This pipeline will run certain programs not on full scaffolds, but on clusters of data within those scaffolds.
 The factor determining how to build these evidence clusters is the expected maximum intron size for your organism of interest.
 The default value is set to 20000 - for something like a nematode, this would be too long, for human it would probably be fine, although a few introns are much longer.
 Genes containing such extraordinarily large introns will then probably be mis-annotated.
-However, chooising too large values will drastically increase the run time.
+However, choosing too large values will drastically increase the run time.

 ### 5. Parameters for specific programs
 To run some of the programs, additional information is required.
 There is always a default parameter that I have chosen, but you must check if it is the proper one for your organism and for the output you expect.

 #### `--rm_species` [ default = 'mammal' ]
 Species database for RepeatMasker.
+This option will use the very limited built-in database of Repeatmasker and is only useful for annotating primates (mostly).
+It is also mutually exclusive with the preferred option `--rm_lib <file>` (below).

 #### `--rm_lib`[ fasta file | false ]
-By default, Repeatmasker will run with the built-in DFam hmm profile for human.
+By default, Repeatmasker will run with the built-in DFam hmm profile for (mostly) primates.
 It is thus generally advisable to instead provide repeat annotations in FASTA format.
-Possible sources include self-computed repeats (using RepeatModeler) or curated repeat libraries from GRINST (www.grinst.org, commercial).
+Possible sources include self-computed repeats (using RepeatModeler) or curated repeat libraries from
+GRINST (www.grinst.org, commercial).
 If you have a copy of the complete Repeatmasker library (and an installation of RM), you can extract the repeat annotation from a species like this:

 ```
 # Get the Tree of all available species:
 perl /[...]/RepeatMasker/4.0.8/util/queryRepeatDatabase.pl -tree